Philippine Society and Revolution: A Review of Philippine HistoryPhilippine Society and Revolution begins with a description of the Philippines' geographic and demographic features. Guerrero explained the peopling of the Philippine archipelago by using H. Otley Beyer's wave migration theory, which has since been criticized by anthropologists like William Henry Scott and is no longer accepted by the scientific community.

 The Philippines under Spanish colonial rule experienced over 200 revolts, which created a "revolutionary tradition among the Filipino people."
 The 19th century saw the "embryo of the Filipino proletariat" owing to developments in transportation, infrastructure, and the proliferation of industries.
 The Philippines began to transition towards a semi-feudal economy.
 Greater economic opportunities resulted in the rise of the ilustrado class of intellectuals.
 Discontent at the colonial regime resulted in the Propaganda Movement, headed by Jose Rizal and other ilustrados, but ultimately failed to secure reforms.

 These events culminated in the Philippine Revolution of 1896, which Guerrero described as a "national-democratic revolution of the old type," stating that the Katipunan was "guided by the ideology of the liberal bourgeoisie" despite its leader Andres Bonifacio's proletarian origins.
 Revolutionary leadership was seized by Emilio Aguinaldo, an ilustrado, leading to the 1897 Pact of Biak-na-Bato and Aguinaldo's exile in Hong Kong.
 During this time, George Dewey approached the Hong Kong Junta under the guise of helping "the Filipino people liberate themselves from the Spanish colonial rule."
-This resulted in the creation of the First Philippine Republic and the subsequent Filipino-American War.
+This resulted in the creation of the First Philippine Republic and the subsequent Filipino–American War.

 The Filipino-American War resulted in the Philippines becoming a colony of the United States.
-US imperialism frustrated the national and democratic aspirations of the Filipino people in its interest for raw materials, a market for surplus product, and investment for suplus capital.
+US imperialism frustrated the national and democratic aspirations of the Filipino people in its interest for raw materials, a market for surplus product, and investment for surplus capital.
 The old feudal structure became subordinate to US imperialism in order to extract surplus raw materials via the landlord and comprador class.
 The rise of the comprador class and an increase in the Filipino proletariat helped transition the Philippines towards semi-feudalism.

 Class oppression by US imperialism and its local lackeys - the comprador big bourgeoisie, the landlord class, and big puppet bureaucrats, manifested in the formation of the Partido Komunista ng Pilipinas-1930 by Crisanto Evangelista.
 The PKP raised the level of the Philippine Revolution towards a new type of national-democratic revolution in the era of imperialism.

 The rise of fascism and imperialist competition resulted in the Empire of Japan launching a surprise attack on the Philippines on December 7, 1941, as part of the Second World War.
 Top PKP leaders, including Evangelista, were arrested.
 Nevertheless, the PKP resolved to form the Hukbalahap on March 29, 1942.
 The Huks were successful in liberating Central Luzon despite strategic and tactical errors.

 By the end of the war, US imperialism returned to assert control in the Philippines, before granting it its independence in 1946 as part of the Tydings-McDuffie Act.
 Thus the Philippines entered a new stage of semi-colonial subservience to the United States.
 Guerrero then goes on to describe how each successive administration since independence has served US interests.